Daily bookkeeping can benefit both your clients and your practice.

 Why you should put daily bookkeeping on the map

-In our conversation, Kenji summarized on so many levels the reasons why we must look at how we create great data through regular bookkeeping.
+In our conversation, Kenji summarised on so many levels the reasons why we must look at how we create great data through regular bookkeeping.

-And that’s either by supporting our clients to do it themselves or my favored approach – that we take it and make it a profitable service line for our firms.
+And that’s either by supporting our clients to do it themselves or my favoured approach – that we take it and make it a profitable service line for our firms.